Swedish Hockey League

-The Swedish Hockey League (officially SHL; Svenska Hockeyligan) is a professional ice hockey league, and the highest division in the Swedish ice hockey system.
+The Swedish Hockey League (SHL; Svenska Hockeyligan) is a professional ice hockey league in Sweden and the highest level of the Swedish ice hockey system.
 The league currently consists of 14 teams.
 The league was founded in 1975, and while Swedish ice hockey champions have been crowned through various formats since 1922, the title and the Le Mat Trophy have been awarded to the winner of the SHL playoffs since the league's inaugural 1975–76 season.